New Zealand–North Korea relations: Other visits

 In October 2005, Charlotte Glennie visited North Korea and became the first New Zealand journalist to film there officially.

 In September 2011, Benjamin Evans traveled with a special needs student, Johann Landkroon (and parents) to North Korea for the 17th ITF Taekwon-Do World Championships.
 It is the first time that a Taekwon-Do special needs student has demonstrated at an ITF world championship.
 Evans was granted a request, and presented with a rare Kim Il-sung lapel badge.
-This badge has only ever been given to Koreans.
-Evans, Johann, his parents, and ITF New Zealand President Master William Chan were each presented with medals for the effort.

 In April 2012, Karim Dickie revisited Pyongyang under invite by the Korean Committee for Cultural Relations with Foreign Countries (CCRFC).
 He appeared on behalf of the New Zealand Preparatory Committee, "representing all New Zealanders ... looking forward to friendship with [the] Korean people." – Pak Kyong-il, Chairman Korea New Zealand Friendship Society.

-During his visit, Dickie met government officials including Kim Jong-suk, Chairwoman of the Korean Committee for Cultural Relations with Foreign Countries; Kim Jin-bom, Vice-Chairman of the Korean Committee for Cultural Relations with Foreign Countries & Vice-Chairman of the Korean Committee for Solidarity with World People; Presidium Member Pak Yong-gun; and Dickie also made a courtesy call to President Kim Yong-nam, the Chairman of the Presidium of the Supreme People's Assembly at the Mansudae Assembly Hall.
+During his visit, Dickie met government officials including Kim Jong-suk, Chairwoman of the Korean Committee for Cultural Relations with Foreign Countries; Kim Jin-bom, Vice-chairman of the Korean Committee for Cultural Relations with Foreign Countries & Vice-chairman of the Korean Committee for Solidarity with World People; Presidium Member Pak Yong-gun; and Dickie also made a courtesy call to President Kim Yong-nam, the Chairman of the Presidium of the Supreme People's Assembly at the Mansudae Assembly Hall.
 Dickie runs DPR-Korea New Zealand, an NGO which promotes diplomatic and cultural relations, economic growth, understanding, and friendship between North Korea and New Zealand.
 He has visited North Korea twice.

-In November 2012, a North Korean civilian delegation visited New Zealand.
-The delegation was led by the Chairman and General Secretary of the Korea-New Zealand Friendship Society, a Pyongyang-based NGO, and included two teachers; from Kumsong College and Kumsong Middle School No 1.
-The purpose of the visit was to further develop relations between the Korea-New Zealand Friendship Society and NZ-DPRK Society, to consolidate plans for educational opportunities with the Waikato Institute of Technology (WINTEC), and to meet with a range of New Zealanders who could build on the relationships between the two countries.
-The two English-teachers, editing the new English language curriculum in North Korea, met educationalists and teaching professionals in New Zealand's to explore best practice teaching methods.
+Diplomatic missions

-In July 2013, Karim Dickie made his third visit to attend events marking the 60th anniversary of the signing of the Korean War Armistice Agreement.
-During his stay he met government officials including Foreign Minister Pak Ui-chun, Kim Yong-nam, Hong Son-ok, General Secretary of the Supreme People's Assembly, and other officials.
+New Zealand has a non resident ambassador in Seoul.
+North Korea has a non resident ambassador in Jakarta.